locka99/cpp-to-rust-book/features_of_rust/types.md

 * LLP64 - `int` and `long` are 32-bit, `long long` and pointers are 64-bit.
 Used by Win64
 * LP64 - `int` is 32-bit, `long` / `long long` and pointers are 64-bit.
 Used by Linux, OS X

 As you can see, potentially everything all the way to `long long` could be a single byte, or there could be some other crazy definition.
-In practice however the models above are the most common.
+In practice however software expects one of the models above.

 ## Comparing C/C++ types to Rust